Introduction

-This article explains how to exercise stock options.
+This article explains how to exercise your eligible stock options.
 To learn more about stock options in general, check out our Equity 101 article.

 To exercise options, first, click on My Equity to view your available grants.
 Grants with an Exercise Now button have options available for exercise.
 Here’s what will happen: